What are the Multiples of 4? Definition, Examples, and Lists

 From the table above, we can see that a multiple of 4 is the result in the multiplication table of 4 because both are the same.

-What are the Least Common Multiples of 4?
+What’s the Least Common Multiple (LCM) of 4

 For instance: